-On July 29, 2015, in connection with his appointment to the Board, the Board approved compensation for Christopher Cox consisting of (i) cash in the amount of \$50,000 per annum (the "Cox Annual Cash Payment"), an initial stock option award of 48,402 shares of Common Stock vesting monthly in equal amounts over 24 months, and (iii) an annual stock option award in the amount of 2,420 shares of Common Stock beginning following the one-year anniversary of Mr. Cox joining the Board, subject to vesting monthly in equal amounts over 24 months following the date of grant (the "Cox Annual Grant").
+On July 29, 2015, in connection with his appointment to the Board, the Board approved compensation for Christopher Cox consisting of (i) cash in the amount of \$50,000 per annum (the "Cox Annual Cash Payment"), an initial stock option award of 500,000 shares of Common Stock vesting monthly in equal amounts over 24 months, and (iii) an annual stock option award in the amount of 25,000 shares of Common Stock beginning following the one-year anniversary of Mr. Cox joining the Board, subject to vesting monthly in equal amounts over 24 months following the date of grant (the "Cox Annual Grant").
 To date, the Company has paid each of the Cox Annual Cash Payments and made the Cox Annual Grants owed to Mr. Cox pursuant to the aforementioned Board approvals.
-Upon Mr. Cox's resignation from the Board, the Company will enter into a consulting agreement with Mr. Cox.
-Any option grants previously granted to Mr. Cox will continue to vest so long as he continues to be a service provider to the Company.

 On January 1, 2019, the Company entered into a consulting agreement with Yelroc Consulting, Inc., an entity owned by J. Andy Corley (the "Corley Consulting Agreement").
 Under the Corley Consulting Agreement, J. Andy Corley agreed to serve as Chairman of the Board, help lead the Company's strategic discussions and negotiations, and provide technical and commercial consulting experience.
 Mr. Corley is compensated for his services under the Corley Consulting Agreement at the rate of \$10,000 per month and is also reimbursed for reasonable and customary business expenses that he incurs as a result of performing his consulting services.
 The original term of the Corley Consulting Agreement was until December 31, 2020.
 Amendment No. 1 to the Corley Consulting Agreement by and between the Company and Yelroc Consulting, Inc., dated as of December 16, 2020, extended the term of the Corley Consulting Agreement until December 31, 2021.
-The Company and Yelroc Consulting Inc. have entered into a Termination Agreement effective upon the closing of this offering, whereby the parties will terminate the Corley Consulting Agreement.